The-Glit-ch/Loopware-Online-Services-Server-Repository/docs/style/code-style-doc.md

 ---

 ### Description:
-A simple and descriptive guide showing the style guidelines that Loss uses.
-In order to contribute to Loss these style guidelines must be met *(along with code quality and maintainability)*
+A simple and descriptive style guide showing the guidelines Loss uses for writing clean, maintainable code.
+In order for any contribution to be made to Loss they must follow these guidelines *(along with code quality and maintainability)*

 ---

-### Starter Template:
+### Templates:
+#### Starter Template 1
+This blank template is perfect for copy and pasting into your new file, allowing you to write code right away without having to worry about where things should go
 ```typescript
 // Imports